fassko/fassko.github.io/Content/blog/visibility-in-solidity.md

 ## TL;DR

 Solidity programming language has multiple options to define access levels for smart contract functions and state variables.
 In blockchain development, visibility and accessibility aren't the same.
-We can restrict access to the functions or state variables, but it can be viewed from outside.
+We can restrict access to the functions or state variables, but it can be viewed from the outside.

 ## Links